jshauns81/redweather/README.md

 1. Command-line ZIP argument (`redweather 10001`)
 2. Active location preset from config
-3. Legacy single location from config
-4. Saved home location (~/.config/redweather/home_location.json)
-5. First-run prompt if none of the above
+3. First preset in config if active_preset is unset
+4. Prompt to configure if none are set

 ## Features in Detail